FranzZemen/re-common/ts-src/scope/scope.md

 ## Scope Hierarchy

-Scopes are also hiearchical, in two ways:
+Scopes are also hierarchical, in two ways:

 1. Class Hiearchy
 2. Parent/Children Hierarchy